ryanam26/leaseextraction/README.md

 - After deployment, update the `vite.config.ts` file with your actual Vercel URL
 - The free tier of Vercel has limitations on serverless function execution time, which may affect processing of large PDFs
 - Consider setting up proper API key management for production use

+## API Key Security

+This application requires an Anthropic API key to function.
+To keep your API key secure:

+1. **Never commit API keys to your repository**
+2. Always use environment variables to store sensitive information
+3. When deploying, use the platform's secure environment variable storage (like Vercel's Environment Variables)
+4. Rotate your API keys periodically
+5. Consider using API key management services for production applications

 ## Technologies Used